Finding Midpoints of Line Segments Worksheets

 - Answer Keys - These are for all the unlocked materials above.

 Surprisingly, these are relatively simple for this level.
 Until you hit sheet number 3.

 - Homework 1 - If the coordinate of A is x1 and the coordinate of B is x2, then the coordinate of the midpoint of AB is (x1 + x2) /2.

-- Homework 2 - If you plot the midpoint on the number line, you can see that if the halfway between A and B.
+- Homework 2 - If you plot the midpoint on a strip of numbers, you can see that if the halfway between A and B.

-- Homework 3 - B (5, 6) and C (-6, -5) are the endpoints of a line segment.
-What is the midpoint M of that line segment?
+- Homework 3 - B (5, 6) and C (-6, -5) are the endpoints of a segment.
+What is the midpoint M of that same segment?